 Who covers case expenses if there’s no payout?

-Case expenses, like medical records, police reports, court filing fees, and expert analysis can add up quickly.
+Case expenses, including medical records, police reports, court filing fees, and expert analysis, can add up quickly.
 At J.G.
-Winter, we cover these upfront costs and absorb them entirely if your case doesn’t result in a recovery.
-Not all firms do this—some may defer costs and request repayment later, so it’s important to confirm these terms in writing before signing any agreement.
+Winter, we cover these upfront costs and absorb them entirely if your case does not result in a recovery.

 How are lawyer fees deducted from a settlement?